ravenappdev/raven-api/README.md

 fern check # Checks if definitions is valid
 ```

-## Generators
+## What are Generators?

-Generators read in your API Definition and output files.
+Generators read in your API Definition and output files/code (i.e. the TypeScript SDK Generator).
 They are tracked in [generators.yml](./fern/api/generators.yml).

+Running `fern release <version>` will run all of the generators.
+This command runs in a GitHub workflow (see [ci.yml](.github/workflows/ci.yml#L31))